prataprc/prataprc.github.io/_posts/2013-07-03-console-jockey.md

 git config --global core.editor /usr/bin/vim     # use editor
 ```

-the --global flag writes this setting into your global git config.
+The --global flag writes this setting into your global git config.
 If you
 remove that flag you can override the setting for your current repository.
 You can learn more with these [articles](https://help.github.com/articles).